8e7an/dotvim/NOTES.md

 `&` Repeat last substitution on current line.

 Use a `\c` to do a case-insensitive search or \C a case sensitive search (default) (eg. /search\c or /\csearch will search for 'search', 'Search', 'SEARCH' or 'searcH'; /\CSearch will only search for 'Search').
+Eg.:

+`/\CTODO` Will find the occurrences that only match TODO (not todo, Todo ToDo etc.)

 Find and replace on the current line (. is not required to indicate the current line but is here to demonstrate its use):

 `:s/{pattern}/{replace}/{flags}`